Romonaga/rpiLightSystem/README.md

     2. qmake .
     3. make

-<b> Now that the rpiLightsystem has been built.
-It is now time to setup the website.</b>
+## Now that the rpiLightsystem has been built.
+It is now time to setup the website.

 The website as well as the supporting servers like mysql, Mosquitto, do not have to run on the same machine as rpiLightSystem.
-At our lab, we are running these things off of a linux server.
+At our lab, we are running these processes off of our linux server.
 However, the system is designed to run on a Raspberry PI.
 It is important to note that if you have multiple rpiLightSystems you wish to control, you only need to set-up one device as the master to host the website as well as mysql and mosquitto.

 These directions are assuming you wish to setup the website, mysql, mosquitto on a raspberrypi.
 It also assumes that this machine is configured to access the network.
 I again can not stress enough that you should do this with a fresh Raspberry Pi.